 #2 University of North Dakota (UND)

 The Occupational Therapy Department offers a three-year entry-level Master of Occupational Therapy (MOT) degree.
 Students may be admitted with 2 years of designated prerequisite courses, a baccalaureate degree is not required.
-OT school also offers 2-year Bachelor of General Studies Degree with health Studies option to fulfill the min requirement for the 3-year professional OT program.
+The OT school also offers 2-year Bachelor of General Studies Degree with a health Studies option to fulfill the minimum requirement for the 3-year professional OT program.

-UND has two campuses offering the Master’s of Occupational Therapy degree.
+The UND has two campuses offering the Master of Occupational Therapy degree.
 The main campus is located in Grand Forks, ND, and the satellite located in Casper, WY.

-NOTE- The OT School is applying for entry level OTD program to the ACOTE.
-School may begin OTD program from fall 2019 (if candidacy status is granted by the ACOTE).
+NOTE- The OT School is applying for an entry-level OTD program to the ACOTE.
+The school may begin the OTD program from fall 2019 (if candidacy status is granted by the ACOTE).